inspetor/inspetor-php/DEV-README.md

 ```

 ### Conclusion
 Easy, huh?
 I hope this small guide has been helpful to anyone who wants to improve our library.
 Nice job!

-Actually, *DPCL (dope cool)*, man!
+*DPCL (dope cool)*

 And never forget that **STEALING IS BULLSHIT**.